 Ingredients

-- 1 Whole Chicken about 5 lbs, cleaned and chopped into 2 inch pieces
+- 1 Whole Chicken about 5 lbs, cleaned and chopped up

 - 2 large russet potatoes peeled and diced (about 1 lb)